spencergoff/blockchain_learning/README.md

 This is a basic smart contract written in Solidity that I deployed to the Goerli Test Network using the Remix IDE for Ethereum.
 It allows transactions that add and retrieve "people" objects to and from the blockchain.

 Here's the last deployment I made: https://goerli.etherscan.io/address/0xc75ae43a4ccb4480c64431a26efdf49b02488968

+## StorageFactory.sol
+This is a solidity contract that allows users to create contracts based on SimpleStorage.
+Users can also set and retrieve properties from existing contracts.

+Here's the last deployment I made: https://goerli.etherscan.io/address/0xf747bF6EeBca46CdC302A8eE7a749Abf0965f29C